Majority favor conviction as impeachment trial begins, but many Republicans urge loyalty to Trump — CBS News poll

 To those in favor of conviction, this trial is described as holding Mr. Trump "accountable" and "defending democracy."
 To those Americans (mostly, Republicans) opposed to it, the trial is "unnecessary" and a "distraction."

 Then, just over two-thirds of self-identified Republicans today say they might even join a new Trump political party separate from the GOP, including a third who'd say yes to that idea right now.
-(For those Republicans who say loyalty to Trump is very important, that "yes" to joining rises to a majority.)
-And two-thirds of Republicans still echo Donald Trump's claims following the election and still do not consider Joe Biden the legitimate winner.
+(For those Republicans who say loyalty to Mr. Trump is very important, that "yes" to joining rises to a majority.)
+And two-thirds of Republicans still echo Mr. Trump's claims following the election and still do not consider President Biden the legitimate winner.

 Across party lines, views on the trial and conviction largely match views on whether or not the former president encouraged the violence.
 Those who think he did encourage violence favor conviction, and that's true among independents too.